davidssantoss/install_zsh_arch_linux/README.md

 # JASTICZSH
-Just another scrip to install and "customize" zsh in Arch Linux.
+Just another scrip to install and "customize" zsh in
+* Arch Linux and derivates(beta).
+* Debian and derivates (beta)
+* rpm and independent distros SOON!
 Hope it helps you!!

 ```
    _           _   _              _